 E-waste

-- Waste packaging collected by Pantos are recycled as a raw packaging materials and/or for recycled EPS production via resin manufacturers and recycling companies.
+- Packaging materials collected by Pantos and repurposed either as raw materials through packaging waste recyclers or for recycled EPS production via resin manufacturers

 Improvement of resource efficiency